wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

 For our flywheel, we care only about one state: its velocity.
 While we could chose to also model its acceleration, the inclusion of this state isn't necessary for our system.

 Next, we identify the :term:`inputs <input>` to our system.
 Inputs can be thought of as things we can put "into" our system to change its state.
 In the case of the flywheel (and many other single-jointed mechanisms in FRC), we have just one input: voltage applied to the motor.
-By choosing voltage as our input we can compensate for battery voltage sag as battery load increases.
+By choosing voltage as our input (over something like motor duty cycle), we can compensate for battery voltage sag as battery load increases.

 A continuous-time state-space system writes :term:`x-dot`, or the instantaneous rate of change of the system's :term:`system`\'s state, as proportional to the current :term:`state` and :term:`inputs <input>`.
 Because our state is angular velocity, :math:`\mathbf{\dot{x}}` will be the flywheel's angular acceleration.

 Next, we will model our flywheel as a continuous-time state-space system.
 WPILib's ``LinearSystem`` will convert this to discrete-time internally.
-Review :ref:`State-space notation <docs/software/advanced-controls/state-space/state-space-intro:What is state-space notation>` for more on continuous-time and discrete-time systems.
+Review :ref:`state-space notation <docs/software/advanced-controls/state-space/state-space-intro:What is State-Space Notation?>` for more on continuous-time and discrete-time systems.

 Modeling with System Identification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^